 Swaying gently in the soft ocean breeze or bouncing back and forth like an elastic rubber band in a hurricane, the palm tree (Arecaceae) is one of the most resilient trees found in subtropical climates.

 As ideal landscape trees, both queen (Syagrus romanzoffiana) and king palms (Archontophoenix cunninghamiana) thrive in U.S. Department of Agriculture plant hardiness zones 8 to 10 and present a royal welcome as they line the boulevards of cities and towns.
 The differences between queen and king palm trees can be found in their fronds, trunks and flowers.

-Both trees have smooth, ringed trunks with a gray appearance.
-The king palm fronds grow from a bright green crown shaft.
-Queen palms do not have a crown shaft.
+The palm fronds indicate which is king and which is queen.
+King palm fronds grow from a bright green crown shaft while queen palms do not have a crown shaft.

 Queen Palm Characteristics

 Flowing from the lower branches of the queen palm, like Rapunzel's golden locks, a mass of yellow flax identifies the tree as a queen palm.
 These are the seeds, and, unless trimmed in the spring and early summer, they turn into bright orange berries that are often considered a mess to clean and attractive to pests.
 Quill-like fronds develop from the stalk.

 Native to South America, the queen palm's trunk is usually straight, and its head is crowned with fronds that first grow upward before spilling down.
 If the trunk bends toward the ground, the culprit is its shallow root system and heavy winds.
 Its smooth grey trunk shows the scars of previous growth.
 Often propped up with "boots" that stabilize the tree as it acclimatizes to its environment, the queen palm is ideal for home landscapes and waterside venues, where the scenery can be viewed through its well-spaced green, shiny fronds.